Peter Keville

 The Dixie Overland

-Panning the strand at Tybee
+Camera-panning the strand at Tybee

 at the outermost eastern end

-of old U.S. 80 West, a broken route,
+of long-since- bypassed U.S. 80 West,

-I’d soon come to learn,
+but one I’d soon come to learn

-one October week, 1926,
+one October week in 1926,

-the former “Dixie Overland,”
+drove the former “Dixie Overland,”

 in a stick-shift Cadillac sedan

-from San Diego to Savannah,
+from San Diego to Savannah

 as hundreds waved him on